 What is Atopic dermatitis?

-Atopic dermatitis is defined as a chronic condition where the skin is dry, itchy , sometimes reddish and irritable for a long period of time.
-Even when they subside, there is always a chance that the condition can flare up and trigger in the skin.
+Atopic dermatitis is a chronic condition where the skin is dry, itchy , sometimes reddish and irritable for a long period of time.
+The condition can keep flaring up and trigger in the skin.
 The rash can sometimes inflame and then ooze clear fluid.
 If the skin is severely dry and cracked, it may also bleed.

 Atopic dermatitis is not considered contagious.
 However western medical science is unable to pinpoint an exact cause / trigger.
 It is considered a genetically inherited condition.
 It is also linked to other allergic conditions like asthma, wheezing, allergic rhinitis.
 This condition also tends to flare up in the presence of environmental allergens like cosmetics, laundry products, perfumes, make up, pollen, dander, cold & dry weather, stress, etc. It can also flare up with high sweating, high stress and high physical exercise.